The Kerri Hall Fellowship for Performing Arts

 About Christopher Baker

-Christopher’s career as an executive manager included over 25 years experience in leading people and managing change across not-for-profit, public and private sectors, from manufacturing to employment services.
-On leaving corporate life in 2003, Christopher continued to provide change management and human resource consulting services while pursuing his interest in civil society.
+Christopher worked as an executive manager for over 25 years, leading people and managing change across not-for-profit, public and private sectors.
+He left corporate life in 2003, but consulted on change management and human resources while pursuing his interest in civil society.